Kartaverse/Kartaverse-Docs/docs/install.md

 If the "Custom Install Path" process still has issues, there is a zipped download of the Reactor package manager support files that can be manually installed.

-You can also use a Reactor toolset called "[Atomz Create](https://kartaverse.github.io/Reactor-Docs/#/com.AndrewHazelden.AtomzCreate)" & "[Atomz Expand](https://kartaverse.github.io/Reactor-Docs/#/com.AndrewHazelden.AtomzExpand?id=reactor-atomz-expand)" to do a 100% offline airgapped install of zipped Reactor packages.
+You can also use a Reactor toolset called "Atomz Create" & "Atomz Expand" to do a 100% offline airgapped install of zipped Reactor packages.
 This is popular for artists working in a corporate environment with NAS local storage pools.

 ### macOS Resolve/Resolve Studio Tip

 > The macOS App Store version of Resolve/Resolve studio is sandboxed and lacks a lot of features you may require.

-If you are on macOS it is a good idea to install a copy of Resolve/Resolve Studio from the official [BMD website support centre](https://www.blackmagicdesign.com/support/family/davinci-resolve-and-fusion) website.
+If you are on macOS it is a good idea to install a copy of Resolve Studio from the official [BMD website support centre](https://www.blackmagicdesign.com/support/family/davinci-resolve-and-fusion) website.
 This will make life easier for you if you want to install 3rd party tools.